 In formulating its recommendation, our Board considered that a two year interval for the advisory vote on executive compensation would provide the most effective timeframe because it allows our Board and compensation committee sufficient time to engage in discussions regarding our executive compensation philosophy and programs following each such vote and to respond with any changes to the compensation of our named executive officers in response to the results of a stockholder advisory vote.
 In addition, our named executive officers are incentivized for the achievement of specific long term and strategic goals and the realization of increased stockholder value.
-Accordingly, we believe that a vote every two years will provide our stockholders with additional time to evaluate the effectiveness of our executive compensation and business results.
+Accordingly, we believe that a vote every two years will provide our stockholders with additional time to evaluate the effectiveness of our executive compensation philosophy, policies and practices, in the context of our long-term business results for the corresponding period, while avoiding over emphasis on short term variations in compensation and business results.
 An advisory vote occurring once every two years will also permit our stockholders to observe and evaluate the impact of any changes to our executive compensation policies and practices that have occurred since the last advisory vote, including changes made in response to the outcome of a prior advisory vote on executive compensation.